neuron-core/a2a/README.md

 ### What This Library Provides

 - ✅ **Complete A2A Protocol Implementation** - JSON-RPC 2.0 over HTTP
-- ✅ **Multi-Agent Architecture—**Host multiple specialized agents in one application
+- ✅ **Multi-Agent Architecture**-Host multiple specialized agents in one application
-- ✅ **Modern PHP 8.1+** - Enums, constructor promotion, readonly classes, union types

 ---